 Exercising your EU specific GDPR rights

-If your personal information is transferred outside the EU/EEA/UK to other MSCI group companies or to Vendors, we will take steps to ensure that your personal information receives the same level of protection as if it remained within the EU/EEA/UK, including by entering into data transfer agreements, using the European Commission approved Standard Contractual Clauses, or by relying on certification schemes and/or other then-currently valid mechanisms for transfers.
-For transfers to MSCI in the US, a country that does not benefit from an adequacy decision by the European Commission, and for other transfers within the MSCI group, we have put in place European Commission approved Standard Contractual Clauses, which protect personal information transferred between MSCI entities.
+If your personal information is transferred outside the EU/EEA/UK to other MSCI group companies or to Vendors and there’s no adequacy decision available, we will take steps to ensure that your personal information receives essentially equivalent level of protection as if it remained within the EU/EEA/UK, including by entering into data transfer agreements, using the European Commission adopted Standard Contractual Clauses, or by relying on certification schemes such as the EU-US Data Privacy Framework (EU-US DPF), the UK Extension to the EU-US DPF, and the Swiss-U.S. Data Privacy Framework (Swiss-U.S. DPF) and/or other currently valid mechanisms for transfers.

-If your data is processed in the EU/EEA/UK, you have the right to lodge a complaint with the supervisory authority of your habitual residence, place of work or place of alleged infringement, if you consider that the processing of your personal information infringes applicable law.
-A list of data protection supervisory authorities is available at http://ec.europa.eu/newsroom/article29/item-detail.cfm?item_id=612080
+If your data is processed in the EU/EEA, you have the right to lodge a complaint with the supervisory authority of your habitual residence, place of work or place of alleged infringement, if you consider that the processing of your personal information infringes the applicable law.
+A list of data protection supervisory authorities is available at http://ec.europa.eu/newsroom/article29/item-detail.cfm?item_id=612080.

 ADDITIONAL PRIVACY INFORMATION FOR CALIFORNIA RESIDENTS

-This notice provides information for certain California residents, as currently required under California privacy laws, including the California Consumer Privacy Act (“CCPA”).
+This notice provides information for certain California residents, as currently required under California privacy laws, including the California Consumer Privacy Act (including as expanded under the California Privacy Rights Act or CPRA, hereinafter “CCPA”).
 California privacy laws require that we provide California residents information about how we use their personal information, whether collected online or offline, and this document is intended to satisfy that requirement.